6th- 5th Century B.C

 Head of a Kore or Sphinx

+That the torso represents a female rather than a male is implicit from the tunic (the neckline is faintly visible) and the character of the coiffure with its long tresses, three to each side of the face, falling loosely across the shoulder and down the front of the body.
 At the back of the head, the hair, which is neatly arranged in nine long parallel tresses with striations that create an overall herringbone pattern, terminates in a horizontal undulating edge near the shoulder blades.
 The hair is swept back in a bold wave over the ears, and thereby imparts a greater prominence to the ears.
-Given the incomplete nature of the sculpture once cannot altogether discount the possibility that it may represent a winged sphinx.
+Given the incomplete nature of the sculpture once cannot altogether discount the possibility that it may represent a sphinx.

 Thence by descent.